oracle-dart/oracle.dart/README.md

 - Date and Timestamps as Dart `DateTime` type
 - BLOBs
 - CLOBs
-- BFiles
+- BFiles (coming soon)

 ## License
 Free as in freedom softwares.

 LGPL v3.
-See COPYING and COPYING.LESSER.
+See LICENSE.

 ## Usage